Sundarwati Nawal Prabhakar: Early life

 Sundarwati was born on 9 September 1922 in Delhi.
 She received education till the under-metric level.

 Career

 Sundarwati was involved in the Indian Independence movement and participated in the 1942 Quit India Movement.
 She volunteered for the Defence Fund during the Sino-Indian War (1962) and Indo-Pakistani War of 1965.
 In recognition for her social service, she was awarded a shield by the then Prime Minister of India.
-She was the director of Delhi Scheduled Castes Financial and Development Corporation and a member of the Delhi Metropolitan Council from 1972–80 and 1982–84.
+She was the director of Delhi Scheduled Castes Financial and Development Corporation and a member of the Delhi Metropolitan Council from 1972 to 1980 and 1982–84.
 She won the 1980 Indian general election and represented Karol Bagh in the 8th Lok Sabha.

-During her term as a Member of Parliamemt, Sunderwati served on the Committee on Private Members' Bills and Resolutions.
+During her term as a Member of Parliament, Sunderwati served on the Committee on Private Members' Bills and Resolutions.
 She was also a member of the managing committee of the Shivaji College and the Social Welfare Board in Delhi.